Conditions for Darwinian evolution in compartmentalized autocatalytic reaction networks: Stochasticity in the reaction dynamics and transition between states (variation)

+Here, we assume the serial dilution protocol, the same as the deterministic case, where the volume $V$ is fixed during one cycle.
+At each dilution, the probability of each entity remaining in the system is $m^{-1} = e^{-\bar\phi \varDelta t}$.
+Thus, the number of entities at the start of each cycle, $n_i(n\varDelta t + 0)$, follows the Binomial distribution $B(n,p)$ with the number of trials $n= n_i(n\varDelta t - 0)$ and the success probability at each trial $p = m^-1$, where $n_i(n\varDelta t - 0)$ is the number at the end of the previous cycle.

+We numerically solved the dynamics of the master equation Eq.\,\ref{eq:master_model} using the Gillespie method~\cite{gillespie1977exact}.
+Note that, for taking into account SD protocol, if time $t$ exceeds $n\varDelta t$, which is the time the $n$-th dilution took place, during one reaction step, then the reaction should be discarded, and the time is set to $t=n\varDelta t$.

-Here, we assume the serial dilution protocol (the volume $V$ is fixed during one cycle).
-In contrast with the deterministic case, the transition could occur from $\rm X_1$($\rm X_2$)-dominant state to the other one in the presence of the stochastic noise (Fig.\,\ref{fig:SIstoch}A).
-We numerically calculate the transition time as in Fig.\,\ref{fig:stochastic-reaction}A. We also calculate the transition time in the case that catalytic strength of the entities are asymmetric (see Appendix Sec.\,\ref{fig:asymmetric} in Fig.\,\ref{fig:stochastic-reaction}B.
+In contrast with the deterministic case, the transition could occur from $\rm X_1$($\rm X_2$)-dominant state to the other one in the presence of the stochastic noise (Fig.\,\ref{fig:stochastic-reaction}A).
+We numerically calculated the averaged transition time (the first passage time until the numbers of two entities become equal, $n_1=n_2$) as in Fig.\,\ref{fig:stochastic-reaction}.
+The transition time depends on the parameters for the dilution protocols, $\varDelta t$ and $\bar \phi$, and also on the volume (system size) $V$.
+As Fig.\,\ref{fig:stochastic-reaction}B shows, the transition time depends on the volume $V$: the time depends on $V$ exponentially if the parameters of the protocol are below the critical value (i.e., $\bar \phi < \phi_c$), while the time depends on $V$ sublinearly and saturate as $V$ increases. if the system is in the region with heredity (in the deterministic case), the transition time is reasonably long even if the system size is small (see Fig.\,\ref{fig:stochastic-reaction}C).